The Roger Hotel New York: Where To Stay In Manhattan

 “I’m King of the World!”
 I yell fervently at the top of my lungs, hands up and air-embracing what was once the tallest skycraper in the world, the Empire State Building.
 I’m doing all this from our very own terrace at The Roger New York – a stylish hotel on the corner of Madison Ave and 31st St – which we’re calling home for a few nights in the city that never sleeps.

 When you think of NYC, you could easily name a plethora of distinctive features.
 Yellow cabs, endless skyscrapers, fire-escapes, steam rising from under, cronuts, you get the gist.
-At the top of my list, a hotel rooftop that showcases the iconic Manhattan views.
+At the top of my list, a hotel rooftop with a view, that of Manhattan specifically.
 So naturally, when I discovered that The Roger has suites that come with private outdoor space, I frothed and repeated to Glenn to “put me on a plane and fly me there toute de suite.”

 This charming 15-storey boutique hotel is a stone’s throw away from several subway lines, including the 6, and an easy walk to the famous Flatiron Building and Grand Central Terminal.
 Nestled in Murray Hill – up the road from another great boutique hotel, Arlo NoMad – The Roger is surrounded by corporate offices and residential buildings.
 While the neighbourhood lacks the crazy hustle and bustle of Times Square, it’s definitely a nice retreat to recover after a long day of back-to-back activities.

 In typical NYC-fashion, our room is a cosy size space that’s been furnished to ooze sophisticated chic and luxurious comfort.
 There isn’t a pool – the first few amenities I look for when picking a hotel since fat genes don’t stop working just because you’re on holidays – but all the exploring around the different NYC districts are enough to keep my beanpole figure intact.